Mokoomba are the biggest band in Zimbabwe, achieving global recognition, with their breakthrough album Rising Tide.

 Mokoomba’s music is a fusion of our traditional music, mixed with local, regional and international influences to produce a sound that is danceable, sweet and emotionally engaging.

 Five years since their debut breakthrough album Rising Tide, Mokoomba return with Luyando – a focused, soulful and emotive collection of songs paying homage to their Zimbabwean culture.
-In the intervening years, the five-piece from Chinotimba Township, Victoria Falls have toured extensively – taking their blend of Zimrock and traditional…
+In the intervening years, the six-piece from Chinotimba Township, Victoria Falls have toured extensively – taking their blend of Zimrock and traditional…